 Your fellow students without ADHD may be able to study for an hour.
 But you might need to take two hours to learn the same material.
 Figure out how long it takes you to get your work done and give yourself plenty of time.

 The more time you give yourself, the less likely you’ll miss deadlines.
-While you don’t want to procrastinate within your study sessions, having time to gain and lose focus can keep you on track overall.
+While you don’t want to procrastinate during your study sessions, having time to gain and lose focus can keep you on track overall.

 Use a planner